muskankhuranamru/python-workshop/README.md

 # python-workshop
-These labs are made on anaconda jupyter.
+These labs are done on Anaconda Jupyter.
+Lab2 Learning Python constructs using jupyter.